Crowd Density Safety Calculator

 Keep refining your plan with other AgentCalc tools such as the event budget calculator, virtual attendance estimator, and volunteer staffing planner.
 Capacity, staffing, communication, and site flow influence each other, so better decisions usually come from looking at the whole operation rather than one number in isolation.

-This optional mini-game turns the calculator idea into a quick pressure-management drill.
+This optional mini-game turns crowd density safety into a quick pressure-management drill.
 Instead of computing one site-wide average, you will watch three active crowd zones and keep them from tipping into dangerous density.
 It is short, replayable, and intentionally tied to the same planning lesson as the calculator: a crowd can look fine overall while one local hotspot becomes the real problem.

 Your goal is not to eliminate people; it is to redistribute pressure before one hotspot exceeds what the crowd can comfortably absorb.
 That is the same reason venue operators watch stage fronts, queue corners, chokepoints, and exit routes instead of relying on a single average density number.